chafey/dicomweb-update-spec/README.md

 Status: WIP (Jun 5, 2024)

-## Update APIS
+## Replace APIS

-- Update Patient Attribute - PUT to /patients/[id]/normalizedmetadata.
+- Replace all Patient Attribute - PUT to /patients/[id]/normalizedmetadata.
   - Body is a DICOM dataset of patient level attributes.
   - Patient level attributes are defined as those that belong to patient modules as defined by [PS3.3 C.7.1](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.html#sect_C.7.1)
   - Will cause all instances to be updated that have the same PatientID
   - Any patient level attribute can be set including PatientID
-  - Attemnpting to set other level attributes (Study/Series/Instance) will generate an error
+  - Attempting to set other level attributes (Study/Series/Instance) will generate an error

-- Update Study Attribute - PUT to /studies/[id]/normalizedmetadata
+- Replace all Study Attribute - PUT to /studies/[id]/normalizedmetadata
   - Body is a DICOM dataset of study level attributes.
   - Study level attributes are those that belong to study modules as defined by [PS3.3 C.7.2](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.2.html)
   - Will cause all instances to be updated that have the same StudyInstanceUid
   - Any study level attribute can be set including StudyInstanceUID
+  - Study Instance UID can be changed
-  - Attemnpting to set other level attributes (Patient/Series/Instance) will generate an error
+  - Attempting to set other level attributes (Patient/Series/Instance) will generate an error

-- Update Series Attribute - PUT to /studies/[id]/series/[id]/normalizedmetadata
+- Replace all Series Attribute - PUT to /studies/[id]/series/[id]/normalizedmetadata
   - Body is a DICOM dataset of series level attributes
   - Series level attributes are those that belong to the series modules as defined by [PS 3.3 C.7.3](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html)
   - Will cause all instances to be updated that have the same SeriesUid and StudyUid
   - SeriesUID can be changed
-  - Attemnpting to set other level attributes (Patient/Study/Instance) will generate an error
+  - Attempting to set other level attributes (Patient/Study/Instance) will generate an error

-- Update SOP Instance Attribute - PUT to /studies/[id]/series/[id]/instances/[id]/nornalizedmetadata
+- Replace all SOP Instance Attribute - PUT to /studies/[id]/series/[id]/instances/[id]/nornalizedmetadata
-  - Body is a DICOM dataset of instance level attributes - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
+  - Body is a DICOM dataset of instance level attributes
+  - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
   - Will cause the instances to be updated that has the same StudyInstanceUID, SeriesInstanceUid and SOPInstanceUID
   - SOPInstanceUID can be changed
+  - Attempting to set other level attributes (Patient/Study/Series) will generate an error

+## Update APIs

+- Update Patient Attribute - PATCH to /patients/[id]/normalizedmetadata.
+  - Body is a [JSON document](docs/updateSchema.md) of patient level attributes to update and remove
+  - Patient level attributes are defined as those that belong to patient modules as defined by [PS3.3 C.7.1](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.html#sect_C.7.1)
+  - Will cause all instances to be updated that have the same PatientID
+  - Any patient level attribute can be set including PatientID
+  - Attempting to set other level attributes (Study/Series/Instance) will generate an error

+- Update Study Attribute - PATCH to /studies/[id]/normalizedmetadata.
+  - Body is a [JSON document](docs/updateSchema.md) of study level attributes to update and remove
+  - Study level attributes are those that belong to study modules as defined by [PS3.3 C.7.2](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.2.html)
+  - Will cause all instances to be updated that have the same Study Instance UID
+  - Any study level attribute can be set including Study Instance UID
+  - Study Instance UID can be changed
+  - Attempting to set other level attributes (Patient/Series/Instance) will generate an error

+- Update Series Attribute - PATCH to /studies/[id]/series/[id]/normalizedmetadata.
+  - Body is a [JSON document](docs/updateSchema.md) of attributes to update and remove
+  - Series level attributes are those that belong to the series modules as defined by [PS 3.3 C.7.3](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html)
+  - Will cause all instances to be updated that have the same Study UID and Series UID
+  - Any series level attribute can be set including Series UID
+   - SeriesUID can be changed
+  - Attempting to set other level attributes (Patient/Study/Instance) will generate an error

+- Update Instance Attribute - PATCH to /studies/[id]/series/[id]/instances/[id]/normalizedmetadata.
+  - Body is a [JSON document](docs/updateSchema.md) of attributes to update and remove
+  - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
+  - Will cause the instance to be updated that has the same Study UID, Series UID, SOP InstanceUID
+  - SOPInstanceUID can be changed
-  - Attemnpting to set other level attributes (Patient/Study/Series) will generate an error
+  - Attempting to set other level attributes (Patient/Study/Series) will generate an error

 ## Move APIs